Will Benson Preview, Player Props: Reds vs. Blue Jays

 Will Benson At The Plate

-- Benson is batting .282 with 11 doubles, six triples, seven home runs and 32 walks.
+- Benson has 11 doubles, six triples, seven home runs and 32 walks while hitting .277.

-- Benson has picked up an RBI in 18.8% of his games this year, with more than one RBI in 8.7% of his games.
-He has also driven in three or more runs in one contest.
+- Benson has driven home a run in 13 games this year (18.6%), including more than one RBI in 8.6% of his games and producing three or more of his team's runs on one occasion..

-- In 27 of 69 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 27 games this year (38.6%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.